HoukasaurusRex/dropbox-paper-cms/README.md

 const paperCMS = require('dropbox-paper-cms')
 const vueConfig = require('./content/.vuepress/config')

+const contentDir = 'content'
 const options = {
+  contentDir,
   dropboxApiToken: 'bwgnBMfB-LFFFYDNIYVb1zC6J6kBkvp_FwvISvJp989Tm9dx ', // NOTE: keep this token secret
-  config: vueConfig,
-  contentDir: 'content',
-  tabsList: ['blog']
+  folders: [
+    'blog',
+    'portfolio',
+    'guide'
+  ]
 }

-paperCMS(options)
+paperCMS.fetchPaperDocs(options)
-  .then(docs => console.log(`Successfully wrote ${docs.length} docs!`))
+  .then(docs => paperCMS.generateContent(docs, contentDir))
+  .then(docs => paperCMS.generateConfig(docs, vueConfig)) // only compatible with vuepress for now
   .catch(console.error)
 ```

 ## Limitations

 - Dropbox API App tokens only support full access to dropbox paper account instead of limiting access to a single folder.
-This is why  you must specify the tabs to match the corresponding folders in your Dropbox Paper account.
+This is why  you must specify the folders to match the corresponding folders in your Dropbox Paper account.

-- Sidebar content only generated in vuepress configuration files, so manual configuration is required for other CMS frameworks.
+- For now, sidebar content only generated in vuepress configuration files, so manual configuration is required for other static site generators.

 - Content is sorted alphabetically (or alphanumerically), but future versions will allow configuration.